camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/kubernetes/helm/prerequisites.md

 ---
 id: prerequisites
 title: "Prerequisites"
+description: "This document outlines the prerequisites necessary to get started."
 ---

 In order to use Kubernetes you need to have the following tools installed in your local environment: